Bittern

 Bittern is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Bittern showed cultural diversity below the average, with 83.5% born in Australia, 92.3% being citizens, and 97.0% speaking English only at home.
-Christianity was the main religion, comprising 40.8%.
-Judaism was overrepresented at 0.1%, compared to Greater Melbourne's 1.0%.
+Bittern showed cultural diversity below average, with 83.5% born in Australia, 92.3% citizens, and 97.0% speaking English only at home.
+Christianity was the main religion at 40.8%.
+Judaism's representation was over twice that of Greater Melbourne, at 0.1%.

 Frequently Asked Questions - Diversity